Egyptian-style Ceramic Pet Cremation Urns

 Such an ancient ritual shows reverence for the body, even after death.
 Sarah Sherman, one of the creators of the Basst and Anubis pet cremation urns, shares her story that led to the designs.

-When Sarah was around eight-years-old, she was caring for Milo, her neighbor's cat.
+When Sarah was around eight years old, she was caring for Milo, her neighbor's cat.
 When she noticed his food from the previous day had not been eaten, Sarah searched for him.
-She found Milo dead on the back porch.
-“This early and poignant experience with loss, impacted me from a very deep place and ultimately led me to make urns for pets,” said Sarah.
+She found Milo had passed away on the back porch.
+"This early and poignant experience with loss, impacted me from a very deep place and ultimately led me to make urns for pets," said Sarah.

 She designed Basst Cat Cremation Urns in the summer between her junior and senior year of college at the suggestion of her professor, Joan Takayama Ogawa.
 Professor Ogawa told Sarah the story of receiving the ashes of one of her pets in a tin can after the pet’s cremation.
 Her loss was great, and the tin can felt disrespectful and misaligned with the love she’d shared with her pet.
 After listening to this story, Sarah felt compelled to embark on the project of creating a beautiful pet cremation urn.